-There are a number of different GameMaker Studio 2 licences available, but which one is the best for me?
+There are a number of different GameMaker Studio 2 subscription options, but which one is the best for me?

-That's a question only you can answer, but at least we can help you make your decision by outlining the pros and cons of each licence, as well as what the intention behind each one is...
+That's a question only you can answer, but at least we can help you make your decision by outlining the key aspects of each subscription, as well as what the intention behind each one is...

 A free licence is granted to you automatically when you register your YoYo Account.